How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 There are two ways to connect to a Postgres server; via a Unix Domain Socket or a TCP/IP Socket

-Unix Domain Socket
+• Unix Domain Socket

 Unix Domain Sockets (UDS) are the default method for connecting to a Postgres database on Unix-like platforms.
-On Windows they are not available at present, but will be in Postgres v13 and later.
+On Windows they are not available at present but will be in Postgres v13 and later.

-UDS are only accessible from the machine on which they are present (and therefore are not subject to direct remote attacks), and appear as special files on the file system.
-This means that access to them is subject to the same access controls as other files (though only write permission is actually needed to use the socket), and can be controlled by managing the permissions and group ownership of the socket through the unix_socket_permissions and unix_socket_group configuration options, as well as the permissions on the directory in which the socket is created.
+UDS are only accessible from the machine on which they are present (and therefore are not subject to direct remote attacks) and appear as special files on the file system.
+This means that access to them is subject to the same access controls as other files (though only write permission is needed to use the socket) and can be controlled by managing the permissions and group ownership of the socket through the unix_socket_permissions and unix_socket_group configuration options, as well as the permissions on the directory in which the socket is created.
 Sockets are always owned by the user that the Postgres server is running as.

-To offer even more flexibility, Postgres can create multiple sockets (though by default, only one is created) using the unix_socket_directories configuration option, each of which directories can have different permissions as required to segregate different users or applications and help to apply the principle of least privilege.
+To offer even more flexibility, Postgres can create multiple sockets (though by default, only one is created) using the unix_socket_directories configuration option, each of whose directories can have different permissions as required to segregate different users or applications and help to apply the principle of least privilege.

 If you need to access your Postgres server from a remote system, as is often the case when implementing applications with multiple tiers or services, or just for remote administration using tools such as pgAdmin, you will need to use a TCP/IP network socket.

 As is generally the case when it comes to security, we want to minimize the potential attack area for anyone attempting to gain access to the system.
 How this is done depends on how the server is hosted on the network.
-If it's inside a corporate network, it may be hosted on multiple VLANs or physical networks, which can be used for different purposes, such as applications, management and storage access for example.
-The system should only be configured to listen for and accept connections on the networks that are actually required; by default, a source code build of Postgres will listen only on the localhost or loopback address, which prevents connections from other machines.
-However, some pre-packaged builds of Postgres override this so you should check your installation.
-Use the listen_addresses configuration parameter in postgresql.conf to ensure Postgres only listens and accepts connections on the required network addresses, thus preventing access from, say, the storage network.
+If it's inside a corporate network, it may be hosted on multiple VLANs or physical networks, which can be used for different purposes, such as applications, management, and storage access, for example.

 Firewall

-Local machine
+• Local machine

-Most modern operating systems include firewalls, including the Windows Defender Firewall on Windows and iptables on Linux, plus there are also a number of third party products you might choose.
+Most modern operating systems include firewalls, including the Windows Defender Firewall on Windows and iptables on Linux; plus, there are also a number of third-party products you might choose.

 Some firewalls offer additional options to give far greater flexibility; for example, Windows Defender Firewall allows you to specify a program instead of port number.